talyssonoc/node-api-boilerplate/README.md

 1. Clone the repository with `git clone --depth=1 https://github.com/talyssonoc/node-api-boilerplate`
 2. Setup the database on `config/database.js` (there's an example file there to be used with PostgreSQL 😉)
-3. Intall the dependencies with `yarn` (click here if you [don't have Yarn installed](https://yarnpkg.com/docs/install))
+3. Install the dependencies with `yarn` (click here if you [don't have Yarn installed](https://yarnpkg.com/docs/install))
-4. Create a the development and test databases you have setup on `config/database.js`
+4. Create the development and test databases you have setup on `config/database.js`
-5. Run the migrations with `npm run sequelize db:migrate`
+5. Run the database migrations with `npm run sequelize db:migrate`
+6. Add some seed data to the development database with `npm run sequelize db:seed:all`
-6. Run the application in development mode with `npm run dev` and you're ready to go!
+7. Run the application in development mode with `npm run dev`
+8. Access `http://localhost:3000/api/users` and you're ready to go!

+## Aditional info:

+- Don't forget to run the migrations for the test environment as well (including when you create a new migration) with `npm run sequelize db:migrate -- --env=test`

 ## Scripts